Do you want to see a real-life SEO writing example to inspire your content marketing?

 - Great content

-Besides links, I also pushed the post on social media.
+Besides manual links, I also publicized the post on social media aka promotion.

 SEO practitioners argue all day about the connection between social shares and rankings.Do social shares directly affect a post’s ranking?Click To Tweet